Punam Krishan: Life and career

+By October 2021, she had begun making appearances on on BBC Radio Scotland and Morning Live; she became the latter's resident GP.
+She published a children's book the following year, How to Be a Doctor and Other Life-Saving Jobs.
+The book explains various medical roles and contains a timeline running from 2600 BC China to the COVID-19 pandemic.
+Reviewing a 2025 re-release, Kirkus Reviews wrote that the text was streamlined by "attractive, color-blocked illustrations" and noted that the book portrayed healthcare workers as "diverse in skin tone, ability, and hair color and texture".
+Krishan appeared as a contestant on The Weakest Link in December 2022.

 In August 2024, she was announced as a contestant on the twenty-second series of Strictly Come Dancing, where she and Gorka Márquez comprised one of fifteen pairs that year.
 Her 5 October performance to "Bhole Chudiye" from the film Kabhi Khushi Kabhie Gham marked the first time a contestant had performed a traditional Bollywood dance on the programme, though Will Young and Karen Clifton had previously performed to The Pussycat Dolls' "Jai Ho!
 (You Are My Destiny)", which sampled Bollywood music by A. R. Rahman.
 She and Márquez were eliminated fifth on 27 October after losing a unanimous vote against Shayne Ward and Nancy Xu, coming eleventh overall.
 Krishan returned to Morning Live in November and to Strictly for its series final.

-In January 2025, Dorling-Kindersley published You and Your Body, a flapboard book about human anatomy.
-You and Your Body was one of two children's books they had commissioned in April 2024 for publication in 2025, the other being the first aid book A Superhero's First Aid Manual, which was published in August.
+In January 2025, Dorling-Kindersley published You and Your Body, a flapboard book by Krishan about human anatomy.
+You and Your Body was one of two children's books by Krishan they had commissioned in April 2024 for publication in 2025, the other being the first aid book A Superhero's First Aid Manual, which was published in August.
 Krishan opened a spa at the Gleddoch House Hotel & Golf Club in July and became a patron of the breast cancer charity House of Hope in October.
+The latter followed her own diagnosis of the condition, for which she subsequently completed treatment.